AgileMantis/random_fu/README.md

 Installation
 ============

-Random_fu is distributed as a ruby gem.
+Random_fu will soon be distributed as a ruby gem (not yet published, in dev).
 Simply require it in your Gemfile.

     gem "random_fu"